saquibali7/saquibali7/README.md

 ### Hey, I am Saquib Ali 👋

-I am a computer engineering student at jamia millia islamia.
-I am interested in machine learning escpecially computer vision.
-I primarily intend to apply machine learning methods in healthcare sector, so that it can affect people positively.
-If  you want to collaborate on project related to machine learning and development get in touch.
+I am pre final yearcomputer engineering student at jamia millia islamia.
+I am interested in machine learning and deep learning escpecially computer vision.
+I primarily intend to apply machine learning methods in healthcare sector and other field having positive social impact , so that it can affect people positively.
+If  you want to collaborate on project related to machine learning then hit me up.

 <br>